swampcoin/bwrgocoin/doc/README.md

 ### OSX

-Drag NWO-Qt to your applications folder, and then run NWO-Qt.
+Drag BWRGO-Qt to your applications folder, and then run BWRGO-Qt.

 ### Need Help?

-* See the documentation at the [NWO Wiki](https://en.bwrgocoinnetwork.org/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [BWRGO Wiki](https://en.bwrgocoinnetwork.org/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org) or on the [NWO Forum](http://forum.bwrgocoinnetwork.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org) or on the [BWRGO Forum](http://forum.bwrgocoinnetwork.org/).
 * Join our Discord server [Discord Server](https://discord.gg/S9adMgS)

 Building
 ---------------------
-The following are developer notes on how to build NWO on your native platform.
+The following are developer notes on how to build BWRGO on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)